kraglesh/Moologic/Preplace/Implementation.md

         if (health <= maxPlayersDamage) { //Assume `maxPlayerDamage` is defined and inlcudes all player damage
-            //^ Also assume that they hit this tick, replace next tick queueNextTick(() => { replace(building) }); //Assume replace & queueNextTick are defined };
+            //^ Also assume that they hit this tick, replace next tick queueNextTick(() => { replace(building) }); //Assume replace & queueNextTick are defined
+            //^ this queues into this seperate time loop NOT *NT* };
     };